Xandra Breakefield

-Xandra Owens Breakefield is an American neurologist who is a professor of neurology at the Harvard Medical School.
+Xandra Owens Breakefield is an American neurologist and professor of neurology at the Harvard Medical School.
 Her research makes use of molecular genetics to understand the origins of inherited neurological diseases.

 Early life and education

 As a child, Breakfield was undecided about what she would do when she grew up.
 Her mother told her she had to attend college or work in a dime store, so Breakefield decided to attend college.
 Breakefield enrolled as an undergraduate at Wilson College, where she discovered the joy of learning.
 She was an undergraduate at the time that DNA had first been described, which inspired her to pursue something scientific.
 She earned her doctorate at Georgetown University, then was a postdoctoral researcher at the National Institutes of Health, where she worked alongside Marshall Warren Nirenberg.
 She then moved to the United States' first human genetics laboratory.
 She was inspired by human genetics, and eventually led the team that discovered the genetic markers for the dystonia gene.